R0adRunn3rr/AD-Enumeration/README.md

+_DISCLAIMER: These tools and scripts are intended for educational purposes only.
+Do not attempt to use these against networks that you are unauthorized to test._

 **AD Enumeration**

 These scripts assist with enumeration and misconfiguration identification performed during an internal penetration test (assumed breach scenario) from an unauthenticated or authenticated perspective.